 Fluorescent lighting is a great way to get a lot of light output with

-bulbs.
-You can tell the difference between a T8 and a T12 by measuring the
+rendition as well.
+You can tell the difference between a T12 and a T10 by measuring the

 diameter of the bulb.
-The F32T8 bulb will be 1 inch in diameter, compared to 1 1/2
+The F40T12 bulb will be 1 1/2 inch in diameter and 48

-an electronic ballast usually configured to run several variances of T8 lamps.
+results whether you use it in an office or a retail store.
 As with all fluorescent bulbs, they rely on ballasts inside of the fixtures

 in order to make them work.
 Ballasts are available from Universal, Magnetek,